Pratt & Whitney Canada PW800: PW812 for the Falcon 6X

 The 12,000-13,000 lbf PW812D variant was selected for the Dassault Falcon 6X, replacing the cancelled 5X after troubles with its Safran Silvercrest engines, expecting a 2022 service entry.

 By May 2019, five test engines were tested over 1,000 h, including bird strikes, ice issues and blade off testing.

 By December 2021, a type certificate was issued by Transport Canada after more than 4,900h of testing, including more than 1,150h of flight testing, to allow the 6X to enter service on schedule in late 2022.

 Design

 The PW800 was originally going to be a geared turbofan like the PW1000G.
-Later announcements revealed that it wasn't going to feature a reduction gear.
+While the PW814/PW815 shares the core of the PW1500G (powering the Airbus A220) and the PW812D shares the core of the PW1200G (powering the Mitsubishi MRJ), neither model ultimately incorporated the reduction gear system.

 The engine will feature the Technology for Advanced Low NOx (TALON) X combustor, allowing it to exceed International Civil Aviation Organization (ICAO) standards for NOx by 50%, Carbon monoxide (CO) by 35% and that the engine should meet upcoming stage IV aircraft noise requirements.
 A previous version of the TALON combustor is in service with the Pratt & Whitney PW4000.

 MTU Aero Engines has a 15% share in the program, developing and producing various stage of the high-pressure compressor and the low-pressure turbine.

-The PW814/PW815 shares the core of the PW1500G geared turbofan, powering the Airbus A220.

-The PW812D shares the core of the PW1200G powering the Mitsubishi MRJ.